cormacrelf/dark-notify/README.md

 ## Neovim usage

+Requires neovim 0.4.4 or later.

-Then add a plugin with your favourite plugin manager:
+Add a plugin with your favourite plugin manager:

 ```vim
 Plug 'cormacrelf/dark-notify'